Remember Roger Bannister?

 Then came that whole Dark Ages fiasco, but around the turn of the last century, the idea that thoughts equal power made a serious comeback.

-It would be fair to say then that this idea—that thoughts have power—is the foundation for today’s $10 billion personal development industry, and the reason that you’re reading SUCCESS.com right now.
+It would be fair to say then that this idea—that thoughts have power—is the foundation for today’s multibillion-dollar personal development industry, and the reason you’re reading this SUCCESS article right now.

 Not all ideas are good because they persist.
-I have grave concerns about astrology, which has somehow survived thousands of years.
-Then again, we Sagittarius are very skeptical people.
+I have grave concerns about astrology, which has somehow survived for thousands of years.
+Then again, we Sagittarians are very skeptical people.

-Let me take you scientists into a warm and loving embrace to share the good news: Science has finally joined the party and confirmed what our top minds have known for three millennia: Our minds create what shows up in our reality.
+Let me take you scientists into a warm and loving embrace to share the good news: Science has finally joined the party and confirmed what our top minds have known for millennia—our minds create what shows up in our reality.

 David Bayer’s article grabbed me; he’d clearly done serious thinking about mindset.